 ⱡ - See appendix A for formatting of these data-types

 Implementers MAY choose to extend the available query parameters made available to consumers.
-When this is done, the extended query parameters SHALL follow the same format as the core query parameters.
+When extended query parameters are implemented, they MUST be implemented such that:

+The name of the query parameter exactly matches the name of a property the parameter filters, and

-Repetitions of the same named parameter SHALL be considered an OR operation.
-For example, to filter all facilities created in January or February of 2012 the filter: “?creationDateTime=2012-01&creationDateTime=2012-02”
+Repetitions of the same named parameter MUST be considered an OR operation.
+For example, if a facility registry supports filtering on creation date then a filter for all facilities created in January or February of 2012 would be represented as: “?created_at=2012-01&created_at=2012-02”, and

+Implementers must declare which extended query parameters they support.

 Query operations also expose a series of query control parameters.
 These parameters do not map directly to core facility properties are provided to control the result.
 Table 2 lists the query control parameters defined in the FRED service.